Error analysis of a fully discrete structure-preserving finite element scheme for a diffuse-interface model of tumour growth: SAV-FEM with first-order time discretisation

-In the remainder of this section, we carry out the stability and error analysis of Algorithm \eqref{alg:sav}.
-To establish optimal-order convergence results, we assume that the exact solution satisfies the following regularity conditions:
+In the remainder of this section, we carry out the stability and error analysis of Algorithm \ref{alg:sav}.
+The weak solution regularity stated in Definition~\ref{def:weak-solution} is sufficient for the variational formulation of the continuous problem, but the optimal-order error estimates below require additional smoothness of the exact solution.
+We therefore assume that the exact solution satisfies